 Tiffany is a communications professional with a passion for natural health and more than 15 years experience supporting the fields of health, nutrition, sport, and wellbeing.

-This includes the development of major educational events, like the Blackmores Institute Symposium, media relations and liaison with research bodies and partners like the National Institute of Complementary Medicine, Macular Disease Foundation and Heart Research Institute.
+As communications manager, Tiffany works with Blackmores Institute’s team to develop credible, evidence-based natural health information to share with the wider community of healthcare professionals and researchers.
+This includes major education events, such as the Blackmores Institute Symposium, media relations and liaison with research bodies and partners, including the National Institute of Complementary Medicine, Macular Disease Foundation and Heart Research Institute.

-Julie-Anne Atkinson, Manager Blackmores Advisory Service
+Leonie Regan, Manager, Blackmores Advisory Service

 Leonie is a naturopath with 30 years’ experience.
 Her 13-year career at Blackmores has spanned the Education and Advisory areas, leading to her current role of the Advisory Service Manager, where she leads a team of 12 naturopaths and a pharmacist advisor who take over 30,000 enquiries a year.
 This service also incorporates the Healthcare Professional Support Service, which takes enquiries from a range of health professionals on issues such as medicine interactions and drug/herb/nutrient co-prescribing.
 Prior to his Leonie oversaw development and delivery of Blackmores online education, launching a range of programs and building this area to support health professional users.
 As a Blackmores health trainer and educator, she has also lectured in complementary medicine to a range of audiences.

 Leonie believes in supporting the quality use of Complementary Medicine by making evidence-based information in the area easily accessible to both consumers and health care providers.

 Meralda is a naturopath with qualifications in management, community pharmacy and education.
 She began her career in this area as a pharmacy assistant and quickly developed an abiding interest in the complementary medicines sector, deciding then to become a naturopath.